Grimface/galaxy-ttrpg/character-playbook-the-scientist.md

 When you __Activate Scanners__ (personal or ship) to survey somewhere, roll *+Sharp* and add +1.

-Aboard ship, when you __Take It Into The Lab__ to study something, roll *+Sharp*.
+Aboard ship, when you __Take It Into The Lab__ to study something, roll *+Sharp*:
 The GM must answer questions honestly and, unless stated otherwise, reasonably directly, but not necessarily in full.
 - On a 10+, ask two questions from the list below.
 - On a 7-9, ask one question from the list.
 - On a miss, ask one question from the list, but the GM can answer as cryptically or vaguely as they choose.
 What is the purpose of this?
 How dangerous is it?
 How can I activate it?
 How can I deactivate/destroy/counter it?
 How can I duplicate/recreate it?

-When you __Jury-Rig Something__ to either create or fix it, roll *+Sharp*.
+When you __Jury-Rig Something__ to either create or fix it, roll *+Sharp*:
 - On a 10+, it works like a charm.
 If undamaged, it will last as long as you need it to.
 - On a 7-9 it will work until the end of the current scene, or requires you to actively hold it together/in place.
 You choice.
 - On a miss, it fails and breaks one of its key components.

 When you __Use Handwavium__ to explain how the impossible might be possible if our understanding of science is wrong, roll __+Anomalous__:
 TODO